-For patients with moderate-to-severe CD [usually defined as a CDAI > 220 and/or CDEIS > 8 or SES-CD > 6] with inadequate response or intolerance to conventional therapy [steroids and/or thiopurines], we recommend the use of monoclonal antibodies.
+For patients with moderate-to-severe CD [usually defined as a CDAI >220 and/or CDEIS >8 or SES-CD >6] with inadequate response or intolerance to conventional therapy [steroids and/or thiopurines], we recommend the use of monoclonal antibodies.
 These include anti-TNF agents [such as infliximab, adalimumab, and certolizumab pegol], ustekinumab, or vedolizumab.
 All these agents are effective both in biologic-naïve and -experienced CD populations.
-The choice depends on patient characteristics and preferences, costs, and local availability8.
-For the induction of remission, in treatment naïve patients, the combination of infliximab with thiopurines is more effective than infliximab alone for achieving steroid-free remission.74 For adalimumab, no benefit of combination therapy over adalimumab alone was observed in the only RCT performed to date73.
-The SONIC trial74 demonstrated the superiority of either infliximab alone or the combination of infliximab and AZA over AZA monotherapy or even in combination with steroids; this option should be considered and even preferred in steroid-dependent patients.
-The REACT [Early combined immunosuppression for the management of Crohn's disease] trial showed that the early use of monoclonal antibodies [adalimumab] combined with immunosuppressants in patients at high risk of complications, as compared to a more conventional step-wise management, was associated with significantly lower rates of complications and need for hospitalization and/or surgery in patients with early CD.15 A prospective cohort study demonstrated that concomitant immunomodulator use is associated with lower immunogenicity to anti-TNF.90 In clinical practice, the potential added efficacy benefit and lower immunogenicity of combination therapy needs to be balanced against a potential increase in AEs in the long term^{91,92}.
-Combination therapy does not seem to be associated with safety concerns, at least in the short term.
-However, a large nationwide cohort study showed that combination therapy is associated with higher risk for lymphoma and serious infection, as compared to Anti-TNF monotherapy.
-91,92 Therefore, the decision is left to the clinician, who should consider patient characteristics, costs, risks, and local regulations.
-Importantly, risk needs to be individualized, as specific patient groups, such as the elderly, maybe at higher risk for infections or lymphoma, while young male maybe at higher risk for specific complications, such as hepatosplenic T-cell lymphoma^{93,94}.
+The choice depends on patient characteristics and preferences, costs, and local availability.
+For the induction of remission, in treatmentnaïve patients, the combination of infliximab with thiopurines is more effective than infliximab alone for achieving steroid-free remission.
+For adalimumab, no benefit of combination therapy over adalimumab alone was observed in the only RCT performed to date.73 The SONIC trial demonstrated the superiority of either infliximab alone or the combination of infliximab and AZA over AZA monotherapy or even in combination with steroids; this option should be considered and even preferred in steroid-dependent patients.
+The REACT [Early Combined Immunosuppression for the Management of Crohn's Disease] trial showed that the early use of monoclonal antibodies [adalimumab] combined with immunosuppressants in patients at high risk of complications, as compared with a more conventional stepwise management, was associated with significantly lower rates of complications and need for hospitalisation and/or surgery in patients with early CD.15 A prospective cohort study demonstrated that concomitant immunomodulator use is associated with lower immunogenicity to anti-TNF.89 In clinical practice, the potential added efficacy benefit and lower immunogenicity of combination therapy needs to be balanced against a potential increase in AEs in the long term.90,91 Combination therapy does not seem to be associated with safety concerns, at least in the short term.
+However, a large nationwide cohort study showed that combination therapy is associated with higher risk for lymphoma and serious infection, as compared with anti-TNF monotherapy.
+90,91 Therefore the decision is left to the clinician, who should consider patient characteristics, costs, risks, and local regulations.
+Importantly, risk needs to be individualised as specific patient groups, such as the elderly, maybe at higher risk for infections or lymphoma and young males maybe at higher risk for specific complications, such as hepatosplenic T cell lymphoma.92,93

 In patients who fail anti-TNF therapy, ustekinumab or vedolizumab are indicated.
 There is currently no direct evidence on the comparison between vedolizumab versus anti-TNF and ustekinumab versus anti-TNF in patients treated either with vedolizumab or ustekinumab as a first biologic.
-No RCTS have specifically assessed the efficacy and safety of these agents when used in combination therapy as compared to monotherapy; however overall immunogenicity rates seem to be low; besides, in the originator trials, no difference in efficacy was observed in those patients treated concomitantly with immunomodulator.
+No RCTS have specifically assessed the efficacy and safety of these agents when used in combination therapy as compared with monotherapy; however, overall immunogenicity rates seem to be low.
+Besides, in the originator trials, no difference in efficacy was observed in those patients treated concomitantly with immunomodulator.
 However, in patients with moderate-to-severe CD with limited disease extent or refractory to at least one monoclonal antibody, surgery should always be considered as an alternative option.